stevenfollis/dcus-2018-hol/mta-dotnet/README.md

 ## <a name="0"></a>Step 0: The Play with Docker Lab Environment

 Start a Docker Enterprise Edition session at the URL provided by your workshop organizer.
 This is a hybrid cluster, with Linux and Windows nodes.
+This workshop is only available to people in doing a [Hands-on-Lab at DockerCon 2018](https://2018.dockercon.com/hands-on-labs/).

+# TODO: Add Link to Environment

 The left-hand navigation lists all the nodes you can connect to.
 Select the Windows node - the name will start with `win0000` - and the terminal window in the right-hand pane connects to a PowerShell session on the Windows node: